D-Andreev/react-gn/README.md

 }
 ```
 By using the `template` command the templates will be rendered, inserting the component name and all additional data passed from `data.json`.
 When you initially start working with the `template` command, a good approach would be to copy and paste some of your existing components and convert them into ejs templates.
-Then you can use them when running the `template` command to create components which are customized for your codebase.
+Then you can use them when running the `template` command to create new components which are customized for your codebase.

 You can checkout the result of running the `template` command in the in the [demos](https://github.com/D-Andreev/react-gn/tree/master/demos/template-command-example/src/todo-list).